ismailhammounou/db2ixf/docs/markdown/getting-started.md

         print(row)
 ```

-In this example, the `IXFParser` is initialized with a file-like object `f`, and the `parse` method is used to retrieve
+In this example, the `IXFParser` is initialized with a file-like object `f`, and
-the parsed rows as a list of dictionaries.
+the `parse` method is used to retrieve the parsed rows as a list of

-???+ danger "Attention"

-    Parsing can lead to data loss in case the found or the detected encoding is
-    not able to decode some extracted fields/columns.

-    Parser tries to decode using:
-      1. The found encoding (found in the column record)
-      2. Other encodings like cp437
-      3. The detected encoding using a third party package (chardet)
-      4. Encodings like utf-8 and utf-32
-      5. Ignore errors which can lead to data loss !

-    Before use the package in production, try to test in debug mode so you can
-    detect data loss.
+dictionaries.

 #### Converting to JSON

 You can convert the parsed data to JSON format and save it to a file.
-Here's an example:
+Here's an
+example:

 ```python
 # coding=utf-8